robbie-cao/samd-touch/README.md

-# Qtouch on SAMD20/21 with QT6 Xplained board
+# Qtouch on SAMD20/21 with QT6 Xplained Board

 ## How to Build